addyosmani/backbone-fundamentals/chapters/12-qunit.md

 # QUnit

+## Introduction

+QUnit is a powerful JavaScript test suite written by jQuery team member [Jörn Zaefferer](http://bassistance.de/) and used by many large open-source projects (such as jQuery and Backbone.js) to test their code.
+It's both capable of testing standard JavaScript code in the browser as well as code on the server-side (where environments supported include Rhino, V8 and SpiderMonkey).
+This makes it a robust solution for a large number of use-cases.

+Quite a few Backbone.js contributors feel that QUnit is a better introductory framework for testing if you don't wish to start off with Jasmine and BDD right away.
+As we'll see later on in this chapter, QUnit can also be combined with third-party solutions such as SinonJS to produce an even more powerful testing solution supporting spies and mocks, which some say is preferable over Jasmine.

+My personal recommendation is that it's worth comparing both frameworks and opting for the solution that you feel the most comfortable with.

 ## Getting Setup

 Luckily, getting QUnit setup is a fairly straight-forward process that will take less than 5 minutes.